notional-labs/dig/readme.md

 ## Financing
 We're comitted to transparency in all matters, including the composition of genesis allocations.
 Adam has raised funds for Dig's development work.
 Pre-launch we'll post the final tally.
-We will only accept funding from parties who are aligned with the long-term vision of the project and willing to have their tokens on exactly the same terms as those who get them in an airdrop.
+We will only accept funding from parties who are aligned with the long-term vision of the project.
+Investors in the project will have their coins unvested, while DFY airdrop participants will be vested over a 24 month period.

 ## Confirmed-ish SoonTM Digs